 Can this dish be made in a slow cooker?

 Yes!
 Just spray down a slow cooker, combine all ingredients except for the topping, and put into a slow cooker.
 Layer on Rice Krispie topping and drizzle with melted butter.
 Cover slow cooker and cook on low for about 5 hours.

-You can always leave the ham out of course and then it simply becomes a traditional funeral potato side dish, but I always feel like the addition of proteins make it even more hearty and easily translates to a full dinner that just needs a simple vegetable side dish recipe like Southern Style Green Beans.
+You can always leave the ham out, of course, and then it simply becomes a traditional funeral potato side dish, but I always feel like the addition of proteins makes it even more hearty and easily translates to a full dinner.

-- 1 cup unflavored/plain Greek yogurt - or use sour cream
+- 1 cup unflavored/plain Greek yogurt or sour cream, if preferred

-- 1 stick butter - divided and melted
+- 1 stick of butter divided and melted

 - 1/2 teaspoon onion powder

 - 1 cup chopped ham